 The California Code of Regulations

 The California Code of Regulations is a state agency with muscle; it’s the toughest around.
 Title 13 for Motorized Vehicles is subdivided into many sections, each covering a specific area.
-Division 2--Department of California Highway Patrol (CHIPS); Chapter 2-- Lighting Equipment, and finally Article 22--Warning Lights brings us to Emergency Light regulations.
+Division 2--Department of California Highway Patrol (CHIPS); Chapter 2-- Lighting Equipment, and finally Article 22--Warning Lights brings us to Emergency Vehicle Light regulations.
 The CCR Title 13, Article 22 requires 70 flashes/minute minimum for emergency vehicles.
 There are specific color requirements for Class A through E for California as well.
 California has devised its codes, as has every state, that regulate just about everything.
 ETD follows California’s Title 13-Article 22 lead in setting the standard of excellence for its strobe lights because many states use California’s high standard as their own.

 The European Committee for Electrotechnical Standardization (CENELEC)